 5. Lighting Architect

-Light has a profound impact on our mental and physical health, as anyone living at high latitudes can empathize with it.
-Delving into the architecture of lighting entails improving the quality of our experiences, our health and well-being, and the sustainability of not only the natural environment but also smaller spaces such as our work environments.
+Light has a profound impact on our mental and physical health, as anyone living at high latitudes can empathise with it.
+Delving into the architecture of lighting entails enhancing the quality of our experiences, improving our health and well-being, and promoting the sustainability of not only the natural environment but also smaller spaces, such as our work environments.

 6. Extreme Architect

-In the same way, it mixes design, understood as the creative process, and architecture, which is based on the creation and presentation of solutions at a technical level.
-By mixing both disciplines, the architectural design seeks the values and formal qualities of the works, through spatial experiences.
+Similarly, it combines design, understood as the creative process, with architecture, which focuses on the creation and presentation of solutions at a technical level.

 Techniques in Architecture